 - Care about personalizing their design, but don’t need anything super fancy.

-- Know some basics of CSS and HTML.
+- Know some basics of CSS and HTML, or are willing to learn.

 - May be interested in producing sponsored content.

-- Aren’t planning on running a business through their blog.
+- Aren’t planning on running an e-commerce business through their blog*.

 - Want a platform that’s easy to use and edit.